QuantEcon/lecture-python-programming.myst/lectures/pandas.md

 You can think of a `Series` as a "column" of data, such as a collection of observations on a single variable.

-A `DataFrame` is a two dimensional object for storing related columns of data.
+A `DataFrame` is a two-dimensional object for storing related columns of data.

 ## Series